quidprocrow/rails-api-project/README.md

 1. Shaun White, Sarah Burke and Brian Keegan all kindly reviewed my deployments for errors.
 2. Kostant Stanton was a tremendous help with serialization issues, then later advised me on how best to change validation on my API.
+3. Virginia and Fernando Donaire were tremendous help in thinking through database issues.